snowplow-archive/snowplow.github.com/_posts/2017-02-xx-introducing-dataflow-runner.md

 This is a barebones configuration but you are also able to add tags, bootstrap actions and extra cluster configuration options.

-__NOTE__: `credentials` can be fetched from the local environment, IAM role attached to a server or as plain text
+__NOTE__: `credentials` can be fetched from the local environment, an IAM role attached to a server or as plaintext.

 To then launch this cluster: